inthisclimate/CONNECT-SBG/README.md

 # CONNECT-SBG
+This repository hosts community developed resources that apply NASA ECOSTRESS and EMIT remote sensing data to biodiversity, terrestrial ecohydrology, urban heat, and coastal ecology.

-This repository hosts learning materials and tutorials developed by participant's in CONNECT-SBG, a NASA-funded program at Chapman University 2024-2026.
+Contributors include student participants in CONNECT-SBG, a NASA-funded program at Chapman University 2024-2026.